Lange XT3 120 Review

 Comfort and Fit

 The XT3 is one of the rare boots in our test that worked for most testers straight out of the box.
 Only a few share this honor.
 All the others required some sort of work to be usable by the bulk of our test team.
 Now, our test team is pretty resilient.
-They need to be to swap ski boots one day to the next for long days of ski mountaineering and backcountry skiing.
+They swap ski boots from one day to the next for long days of ski mountaineering and backcountry skiing.
 You may very well need to customize any of the boots we didn't.

 Warmth